Vecvec/phosph_rs/README.md

 Call `Camera::new` with projection and view matrices or construct it with inverted projection and view matrices, call `descriptor` to get a buffer descriptor.

+### Tangents

+The tangent for a triangle is calculate based on its first and second vertex positions (indexes 0 and 1).
+However, it is corrected so the largest axis is positive.
+Favoring x

 ### Roughness
-This library supports four components in an attributes texture (x and y for the base material and z and w for a transparent surface in the same place)
+This library supports four components in an attributes texture (x and y for the base material and z and w for a transparent surface in the same place).

 ## Goal